Jasonlhy/VSCode-Hungry-Delete/README.md

 ### Hungry Delete

-To delete **ALL** tab or whitespaces before the cursor, until it reaches a non-empty character.
+To delete **ALL** tab or white spaces before the cursor, until it reaches a non-empty character.

 - Windows and Linux : Press `ctrl+backspace`
 - Mac : Press `alt+backspace`